IBM/processmining/IBM Process Mining Trimming/README.md

 ## CSV data trimming

-The sample application will trim a process' data chunks, based of the case and entity filters specified in the input JSON.
+Data trimming is the capability introduced in the 1.12.0 release, that would truncate a process' data source by retaining only the cases that satisfy the filter conditions specified in the input JSON.

 Usage example: